jedwvv/QAOANeuralTorch/README.md

 Same objective of using NN for predicting QAOA angles but using more sophisticated models with PyTorch.

 ## Goals for improvements over QAOANeural:
-1. Better datasets with more meaningful features.
+1. Varied dataset structures, such as various classes of Hamiltonian graphs and weights.
-2. Better feature selection.
+2. Better feature selection from the Hamiltonians.
 3. GPU training (using PyTorch CUDA).
 4. Varied NN structures.
-5. Varied activation functions that may be more suitable for output of continuous values.
+5. Varied activation functions.